-Valeri Vasquez is a PhD candidate in the Energy and Resources Group.
-She has a Designated Emphasis in Computational Data Science and Engineering, and is a Moore/Sloan Fellow at the Berkeley Institute for Data Science.
-Valeri conducts most of her work in the Division of Epidemiology and Biostatistics under the School of Public Health.
-There, she develops and applies mathematical models to examine the environmental drivers and economic impacts of infectious diseases, with a particular focus on the use of genetic-based public health interventions.
+Váleri Vásquez is a PhD candidate in the Energy and Resources Group with a Designated Emphasis in Computational Data Science and Engineering.
+Váleri conducts most of her work in the Division of Epidemiology and Biostatistics under the School of Public Health.
+There, she develops and applies mathematical models to examine the environmental drivers and economic impacts of infectious diseases, with a particular focus on the use of genetic-based public health interventions to control mosquito-borne illnesses.
+Concurrent with her doctoral degree, Váleri is completing a second MS in Electrical Engineering and Computer Science.
+Her research has been recognized and supported by numerous fellowships, including from Microsoft Research, the Berkeley Institute for Data Science, and ACM SIGHPC/Intel.

 Publications: